Last updated on .

 La Pared

-However soul-crushing this sector is, it’s where the tree line stops and the views become spectacular.
+However soul-crushing this sector is, once you pass the tree line the views become spectacular.
 That’s enough to keep anyone going.

 Views